itsjordanmuller/50-in-50-html-css-javascript/README.md

 <tr>
 <td>

 Below you will find various methods that are available to download/clone this repository.
-I personally prefer to use the `Clone with SSH` option most of the time.
-Alternatively, `Download ZIP File` can be a quick and easy way to simply download the files without a terminal or Git.

 Feel free to use whichever option you are most comfortable & familiar with.
 You can also read GitHub's guide on [downloading source code archives](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) & [cloning repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).